Shopping cart

 Put the fingers of your free hand underneath your breast and the thumb on top.
 Until your child’s mouth opens wide, touch their lips to your breast.
 Pull your infant near you while inserting your nipple entirely into their mouth.
 This enables the jaw of your infant to crush the milk ducts beneath your areola (nipple).

-Write a Comment
+Leave a Comment